-(ii) The Resource deployed 95% to 110% of its Ancillary Service Resource Responsibility in 15 cycles after the frequency reached 59.85 Hz;
+(ii) The Resource deployed 95% to 110% of its Ancillary Service award for RRS in 15 cycles after the frequency reached 59.85 Hz;

-(iii) The Resource sustained 95% to 110% of its Ancillary Service Resource Responsibility for the duration of the sustained response period, defined as 15 minutes or until the time of recall instruction from ERCOT, whichever occurred first;
+(iii) The Resource sustained 95% to 110% of its Ancillary Service award for RRS for the duration of the sustained response period, defined as 15 minutes or until the time of recall instruction from ERCOT, whichever occurred first;

-(iv) The Resource restored its capability to provide its Ancillary Service Resource Responsibility within 15 minutes from the end of the deployment period subject to paragraph (v) below; and

-(v) Upon completion of deployment, ERCOT will issue a recall instruction to a Resource providing FFR.
-Once the recall instruction is issued to Resources providing FFR, it must ramp down to zero output level over the duration of five minutes.
+(iv) Upon completion of deployment, ERCOT will issue a recall instruction to a Resource providing FFR.
+Once the recall instruction is issued to Resources providing FFR, the Resource shall again follow its Updated Desired Set Point (UDSP).
 A Resource providing FFR may withdraw energy from the grid only after the frequency has recovered to 60 Hz and Physical Responsive Capability (PRC) is above 2,500 MW, unless ordered to do so by ERCOT.